ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/csp/alibaba.md

 ### Set a Key Pair and other security settings

 To be able to access the instance (see later), you must use a [key pair](https://www.alibabacloud.com/help/en/elastic-compute-service/latest/key-pairs).
 If this is your first time logging in, use the `Create Key Pair` dialog to create your key.
 The `public-key` will be downloaded to your local machine.
-When created, select from the pull down.
+When created, select from the pull-down.

 Select `Logon Credentials` and set `Logon Username` to `ecs-user` and an appropriate  `password` if desired.

 Other settings such as `Instance Name` and `Description` are free-form for appropriate personal input.
 Other settings can be left as default.